-Again, a historical article from 2000.
+A historical article from 2000.

 My main work is homemaking —both in the sense of creating the pleasant, healthy physical space in which we live and in the sense of anchoring the disparate individuals who live here into the family unit that is our home in a much larger sense.
-I chose to leave interesting, well-paid work outside the home to be at home and be the primary caregiver for our three kids —with the support and encouragement of my partner, of course.
+I chose to leave interesting, well-paid work outside the home to be at home and be the primary caregiver for our three kids (with the support and encouragement of my partner, of course).
 We withdrew my daughter from public school in favor of educating her at home, and hope that someday we will be able to do the same with his children.
 We’ve had reactions of surprise, support, misunderstanding, and encouragement from various friends and family members.
 I hear from various professional contacts on a regular basis, and all of them seem to assume that surely this is a temporary thing.
 Why wouldn’t I want to go back to work?
 Aren’t I bored?
 Wouldn’t I prefer to be out making money?

 |When you keep house, you use your head, your heart, and your hands together to create a home—the place where you live the most important parts of your private life.
 Housekeeping is an art: it combines intuition and physical skill to creat comfort, health, beauty, order and safety. —Cheryl Mendelson in Home Comforts|

 I spend much more of my time in fascinating conversation with one of the world’s coolest people —Katie —than I did when I was collecting a paycheck regularly.
 I don’t spend any more time doing housework now than I did when I was spending several hours in traffic every day.
-There’s a lot more time in my day for going to the library, reading, stitching, making music and playing than there was before.
-I feel a certain amount of sadness that everyone can’t be here at home with us for most of their days.
+There’s a lot more time in my day for going to the library, reading, stitching, making music, and playing than there was before.
+I feel a fair amount of sadness that everyone can’t be here at home with us for most of their days.
 There’s honestly some guilt that Sam has to go out into traffic every morning and deal with working outside the home.
 There isn’t, however, any resentment over being at home, and I don’t feel less important, less intelligent, or less valuable in any way because I am a homemaker.